-King Peter had met a lovely girl by the name of Maria de Padilla, in the summer of 1352 during an expedition to Asturias to battle his rebellious half-brother Henry.
-It was probably her maternal uncle, Juan Fernàndez de Henestrosa, who introduced them, as mentioned in the chronicle of King Peter's reign written by Pedro Lopez de Ayala, statesman and historian (1332-1407).
+King Peter met a lovely girl by the name of Maria de Padilla, in the summer of 1352 during an expedition to Asturias to battle his rebellious half-brother Henry.
+It was probably her maternal uncle, Juan Fern‡ndez de Henestrosa, who introduced them, as mentioned in the chronicle of King Peter's reign written by Pedro Lopez de Ayala.
 At that time, Maria was being raised at the house of Isabel de Meneses, wife of Juan Alfonso de Alburquerque, a powerful nobleman.
 He was no small fish.
 He was first cousin of King John II and had performed services to his King Alfonso XI as his prime minister.
 The Padillas were raised to various offices and dignities.
+The maniac Peter the Cruel had yet to ascend to his infamous notoriety.